varunshaw027/Marketing-Campaign-Performance-Analysis/README.md

 - ROI is stable (~5x), suggesting balanced returns
 - No single channel dominates performance
 - Opportunity lies in experimentation, not scaling a single channel

+## 💼 Business Recommendations
+- Since performance is similar across channels, budget should be diversified instead of concentrated
+- Run A/B tests on creatives and targeting to create differentiation
+- Focus on improving conversion rates rather than increasing spend
+- Explore new channels or audience segments for growth opportunities

+## ⚠ Limitations
+- Dataset shows low variance across channels
+- May not reflect real-world performance differences

+## 🔮 Future Improvements
+- Include time-based trends
+- Add campaign-level analysis
+- Perform segmentation analysis

 ---